 All IRCs are appointed by the Australian Industry and Skills Committee (AISC).
 Skills Impact provides support services to a group of related IRCs so they can effectively connect and engage with industry about their skill needs.
 For further information about this IRC please contact us.

 The IRC is made up of people with experience, skills and knowledge in the agriculture and production horticulture industry.
+Nominees operate in the best interest of the industry sector.

 |Western Australian Farmers Federation||Grady Powell||The largest and most influential agricultural advocacy group in Western Australia.
 It represents the voice of farmers throughout Western Australia and is continually working towards a more viable, profitable and sustainable future for the agricultural industry.|